herms97/photoBooth/CONTRIBUTE.md

 ## Roles
 In this documentation there are references to two different kind of roles.
 These two roles are:
 1. Contributor: The individual who has made changes to files in the repository, and wants to submit them for evaluation
-2. Reviewer - The individual who reviews changes to files before and follow the standard and guidelines.
+1. Reviewer - The individual who reviews changes to files before and follow the standard and guidelines.
 This individual also are able to perform the task of merging these files.

+## Branches
+There are two basic types of branches included in this repository:
+1. Master branch
+2. Issue branches

 ### Standards
 When contributing to Photobooth, there are some standards to follow.